 Robert learns about this new world, and the reader learns right along with him.
 Soon, Robert gets embroiled in, among other things, sentient(?) avatars and a mind-control plot.

-WWW: Wake by Robert J. Sawyer (2009) is about the emergence of an intelligence on the world-wide-web (WWW), from the perspective of a blind fifteen-year-old girl.
+WWW: Wake by Robert J. Sawyer (2009) is about the emergence of intelligence on the world-wide-web (WWW), from the perspective of a blind fifteen-year-old girl.
 It’s the first book in his WWW Trilogy.

 There are a lot of hard SF ideas at work here including, cellular automata, packet loss, Zipf’s law, signal processor/computer-brain interface.
 This novel is thematically profound and has a very empathetic characterization of Caitlin Decter.